imaginationagents/mlk-page/src/perspectives/gray.md

 It is that latter experience Jones hopes Gray will bring to his congregation as they contemplate "racial reconciliation."

 "You know, we're very tolerant; Seattle is a very tolerant city," Jones says.
 "But that doesn't mean we're reconciled.
 We hold hands and talk to one another, but that doesn't mean we're friends, one with each other.
 That's what we hope to accomplish here.
 We want to pitch our tents together and enter each other's worlds and be reconciled."

-Note: This story originally ran in The Seattle Times Nov.
-9, 1996.